droberts-ada/blog-drafts/teaching-inheritance/inheritance.md

 - Often the superclass is provided for you by whatever framework you're using
 - Superclasses tend to be abstract, both semantically (embodying a high-level concept) and functionally (never instantiated)
 - The template method pattern is extremely important

-This matches my intuition about how engineering is done.
-Design work, in this case identifying the abstraction and building the superclass, is done by the team as a whole or by someone with an impressive sounding job title like "lead consulting systems architect".
-Implementing the details in a subclass is the job of an individual engineer.

 ## Existing Work